-One of the most confusing parts of a travel nurse pay package is the housing stipend.
+The housing stipend is one of the most confusing parts of a travel nurse pay package.
 This portion of the package is for nurses who prefer to find their own housing through sites like Furnished Finder rather than taking housing provided by their agency.

-A majority of travel nurses much prefer to take their housing money and find housing themselves rather than allow the company to choose for them.
-Generally speaking, this is due to the fact that if you can stay under the amount given, any excess goes into the pocket of a travel nurse.
+Most travel nurses prefer to take their housing money and find housing themselves rather than allow the company to choose for them.
+Generally speaking, this is because if you can stay under the amount given, any excess goes into the pocket of a travel nurse.
 Here are a few key things to note about travel nurse housing stipends.

-You must have a tax home in a different location to collect your stipends tax-free on assignment.
+You must have a tax home in a different location to collect your stipends tax-free on your travel nurse assignment.

-- There are a handful of travel nurses who will sell their homes, put everything in storage, and travel without a “home” where they pay rent or a mortgage.
-In this instance, any money collected for housing will be taxed at a normal rate.
+- A handful of travel nurses will sell their homes, put everything in storage, and travel without a “home” where they pay rent or a mortgage.
+In this instance, any money collected for housing will be taxed normally.

-- If you do have a tax home established wherever you are from (for more on tax homes, be sure to check out Travel Tax), then you can collect any money provided for housing without paying taxes on it.
-This can make a considerable amount of difference in your take-home pay, especially if you find low-cost housing wherever you are going.
+- If you do have a tax home established wherever you are from (for more on tax homes, be sure to check out Travel Tax), then you can collect any money provided for travel nurse housing without paying taxes on it.
+This can make a considerable amount of difference in your take-home pay, especially if you find low-cost travel nurse housing wherever you are going.

 Do your research on the cost of living for each city.

-By using the Furnished Finder Housing Stipend Calculator, you can get a big picture idea of what you will expect to pay for housing at each assignment.
-Hospitals don’t necessarily look at things like short term rental prices when they set a bill rate, so be sure to do your own research before deciding that a stipend package will be enough to cover housing.
+By using the Furnished Finder Nurse Housing Stipend Calculator, you can get a big-picture idea of what you will expect to pay for travel nurse housing at each assignment.
+Hospitals don’t necessarily look at things like short-term rental prices when they set a bill rate, so be sure to do your own research before deciding that a stipend package will be enough to cover travel nurse housing.